pantheon-systems/documentation/source/content/plugins-known-issues.md

 Some plugins and themes are built on the assumption that the CMS has write access to the entire filesystem.
 While this is usually true of standard LAMP/LEMP stack server configuration, Pantheon and other specialized platforms do not.
 This can result in runtime errors when the software can't write to locations in the codebase in Test and Live environments.

-See [Use the Pantheon WebOps Workflow](/pantheon-workflow) for more information on how Pantheon differentiates "code" from "files".
+Refer to documentaton on [Using the Pantheon WebOps Workflow](/pantheon-workflow) for more information on how Pantheon differentiates "code" from "files".

 The solution to these issues is usually to create a symboloic link (symlink) from the plugin's expected write location to a location in the writable filesystem (`/sites/default/files` for Drupal, `wp-content/uploads` for WordPress).
 The process for creating a symlink and verifying that the symlink is correct is detailed in [Using Extensions That Assume Write Access](/symlinks-assumed-write-access).